IBM/event-automation/_eem_11.1/02-installing/05-installing-offline.md

    - `<case-version>` is the version of the CASE file to be copied.
-   - `target-registry` is the internal container image registry.

 Ensure that all the images have been mirrored to the target registry by checking the registry.